VishalMakwana08/Project-MyShop/README.md

 Other:

-CDN integrations for styling, icons, and charts (all open-source)
+CDN integrations for styling, icons, and charts (all open-source)</p>
 <h2>Future Scope</h2>
 <ul>
   <li>